Super-exponential extinction time of the contact process on random geometric graphs: Introduction

 \section{Introduction}

-We will study the contact process on random geometric graphs (RGGs) in $d \geq 2$ dimensions with intensity $g$ and connecting radius $R$, denoted by $G(n,R,g)$.
+We will study the contact process on random geometric graphs (RGGs) in $d \geq 2$ dimensions with intensity function $g=g_n(x)$ and connection radius $R$, denoted by $G(n,R,g)$.

 A RGG is constructed as follows.
-The vertex set is composed by the atoms of a Poisson point process with intensity $g$ on $[ 0, \sqrt[d]{n}]^d$.
+The vertex set is composed of the atoms of a Poisson point process with intensity $g$ on $[ 0, \sqrt[d]{n}]^d$.
 Then for any two vertices $v \neq w $, we draw an edge between them if $\|v-w \| \leq R $, where $\|\cdot\|$ denotes the Euclidean norm in $\mathbb{R}^d$.
-We will assume in all this paper that there are positive constants $b$ and $B$, such that
+We will assume throughout this paper that there are positive constants $b$ and $B$, such that